Byron Nelson Championship Golf Betting Tips

 Robert Cobley is a maths graduate with years of experience in the sports betting industry.
-He’s now teamed up with Bet UK to bring his golf betting expertise to our readers, this week ahead of the AT&T Byron Nelson.
-Bet UK’s online betting has AT&T Byron Nelson betting odds, as well as golf betting odds on all major European and PGA tours.
-You can also get golf betting tips for all major golf events at Bet UK's sports betting blog.
+He has now teamed up with Bet UK to bring his golf betting tips to our readers.
+For the latest golf betting odds for the Byron Nelson Championship, make sure to head over to Bet UK’s online betting and live in-play betting markets.

 The Market Leaders